McFranko/FrankocoinCore/readme.md

 # Frankocoin Core
-I'm trying to make a crypto focused on compressing the amount of data required for typical transactions.
+Frankocoin is a cryptocurrency based around trying to compress the amount of data needed for a typical transaction

 The main part of Frankocoin is Frankolang, which is just a scripting language The language is actually written as byte code, so some functions may not even have an actual utf8 code fort them